Texas Wesleyan University: Student organizations

+The Division of Student Affairs administers various student organizations.
+Texas Wesleyan University Student Organizations focus on a variety topics ranging from personal interests to academic pursuits.

 Athletics

 The Texas Wesleyan athletic teams are called the Rams.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sooner Athletic Conference (SAC) since the 2013–14 academic year.
 The Rams previously competed in the Red River Athletic Conference (RRAC) from 2001–02 to 2012–13; and in the Heartland Conference of the NCAA Division II ranks from 1999–2000 to 2000–01.

-Texas Wesleyan competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis and track & field; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field and volleyball; and co-ed sports include cheerleading, dance and table tennis.
-Former sports included men's & women's tennis.
+Texas Wesleyan competes in 19 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis and track & field; women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field and volleyball; and co-ed sports include cheerleading, dance and table tennis.
+Former sports include men's & women's tennis.

 The Athletic Department also supports junior varsity opportunities in baseball, men and women's basketball, and men's soccer.
 Three full-time athletic trainers as well as a strong athletic training education program assist the athletic department.
 Athletic trainers provide service during team practices and game activities.

 History

 The Texas Wesleyan athletic department has been competing in intercollegiate sports for over a century.
 The Rams boast 157 All-Americans, 59 Academic All-Americans, and six NAIA Hall of Famers.
 Here is a look at some of the highlights the Rams have enjoyed since 1908:

 Football: The Texas Wesleyan football team won two conference titles in their eight seasons in the 1930s.
 The program was disbanded in 1941 at the advent of World War II.
 The program was revived and started playing in the 2017 season.
-Marjorie Herrera Lewis coached defensive backs in 2017, making her the only female college football coach at any level that year.
+Marjorie Herrera Lewis coached defensive backs in 2017, making her the only female college football coach at any level that year.In the 2024 season, Texas Weselyan went undefeated and broke the NAIA record for points scored per game, before eventually falling to Benedictine College in the second round of NAIA playoffs.

 Baseball: Texas Wesleyan baseball has amassed over 1,300 victories since 1967 and has had 40 players drafted by major league teams.
 Jeff Moronko also saw time in the majors with the Cleveland Indians.